Like anything else powered by software and perpetually tethered to the internet, connected cars are susceptible to cyberattacks.

 Always-on key fobs present a serious weakness in your car’s security.
 If your keys are in range, anyone can open the car, and the system will think it’s you.
 That’s why newer car models won’t unlock until the key fob is within one foot.

-However, criminals can get relatively cheap relay boxes that capture key fob signals up to 300 feet away and then transmit them to your car.
+However, criminals can get relatively cheap relay boxes that capture key fob signals up to 300 feet away and transmit them to your car.

 Here’s how this works.
 One thief stands near your car with a relay box while an accomplice scans your house with another.
 When your key fob signal is picked up, it is transmitted to the box closer to your car, prompting it to open.